Menu

 Together, the group visited five hubs in Logan, with learning opportunities including a cross-sectoral panel considering the impact, needs and policy landscape of hubs, and a networking dinner.

 A recurring theme was that each hub is shaped by local voices in finding their own way to provide children and families with the right supports, at the right time, in the right way.
-And for families navigating the journey of parenting, hubs are like welcome lighthouses or safe harbours, especially when the waters get rough.
+For families navigating the journey of parenting, hubs are like welcome lighthouses or safe harbours, especially when the waters get rough.

 A big thanks to immersion hosts Settlement Services International, Village Connect, Gunya Meta, the Benevolent Society, and FamilyLinQ.